 ACAUTION A

 Tree Trunk Protector

 This is a must if you plan on winching to a live tree or other large anchor point.
 Using a chain or straight cable on a live tree can harm/kill the tree so always remember to "Tread Lightly".
-Also, you should never hook back to your winch cable when wrapping around a log or other stationary anchor point as it can damage your winch cable.
-Having a tree trunk protector will provide a secure anchor point without damaging your winch cable.
+Also, you should never hook back to your winch cable when wrapping around a log or other stationary anchor point as it can damage your winch line.
+Having a tree trunk protector will provide a secure anchor point without damaging your winch line.

 Heavy Duty D-Ring

 The D-Ring is a safe device for connecting the looped ends of cables or straps creating a secure winching point.
-The D-Ring "pin" is threaded for easy on/off and is perfect for attaching to snatch blocks.
-Make sure your D-Ring is the proper size for your application.
-Each has a rating embossed on the side of the ring.
+The D-Ring "pin" is threaded for easy on/off and is